microchip-pic-avr-examples/dspic33e-code-examples/dspic33e-math-error-trap/README.md

 Math errors may be caused by one of the following:

-a.
-Divide by Zero
+1.Divide by Zero

-b.
-Accumulator A overflow (bit 31 destroyed)
+2.Accumulator A overflow (bit 31 destroyed)

-c.
-Accumulator B Overflow (bit 31 destroyed)
+3.Accumulator B Overflow (bit 31 destroyed)

-d.
-Catastrophic overflow of Accumulator A (bit 39 destroyed)
+4.Catastrophic overflow of Accumulator A (bit 39 destroyed)

-e.
-Catastrophic overflow of Accumulator B (bit 39 destroyed)
+5.Catastrophic overflow of Accumulator B (bit 39 destroyed)

-f.
-Accumulator Shift count error
+6.Accumulator Shift count error

 If the application defines an Math Error Trap service routine (trap handler), the processor will vector to the trap handler when it detects a math error.